pptech-ds/PPTech-NodeJSAPI-REACT/README.md

 Our first api will be used to register the user, short summary of the process:
   - check if the given "email" already exists in the database
   - if not, check the given 2 passwords correspond
-  - if all previous checks are clean, we hash the given password to encrypt it
+  - if all previous checks are clean, we hash the given password to encrypt it using "bcrypt"
   - and finally we insert the user in the database
 You can find all details into the code in file "index.js", all steps are commented inside it.
 2. API tests